April 27th, 2017 | Robert Field

 These areas have been designated as “Use Zones” by many in the amusement industry — The surface under and around a piece of equipment onto which a child falling from or exiting from the equipment would be expected to land.

-Regulators including amusement ride inspectors need to be assured the impact mats being used by inflatable operators has been tested along with the requirements for the standard regulating them.
+Regulators including amusement ride inspectors need to be assured the impact mats being used by inflatable operators have been tested along with the requirements for the standard regulating them.
 The operator must maintain a certificate of compliance testing by the manufacture of the impact mat, or the impact mat itself must carry the testing certification by the testing facility performing the test based on the testing procedure outline in the ASTM standard.

 ASTM Requirement for Impact Attenuation Materials: